demc5656/demc5656.github.io/README.md

 <p>Unsure if this much is visible, but Dr. Bart mentioned that .md files also work out with HTML tags.
 So I decided I should try and see if the angle brackets around the p & /p and it seems to have worked!
 (16:06 9/7/21)</p>

 I made a little reference sheet for myself while practicing super basic HTML.
 Might improve upon it, but for now here's a link to <a href="https://demc5656.github.io/Test.html">Test.html</a>!
-(12:02 9/8/21)
+(12:02 9/9/21)

+Image embedding practice page with HTML for some art I made at <a href="https://demc5656.github.io/coolartimade.html">coolartimade.html</a>.
+(17:55 9/9/21)

 # TODO
 Figure out Git Merges (just in case)